Sand Tray Therapy

 Play therapy allows a healthcare provider to get to know a child through play.
 For instance, they may give a child a playhouse to gain insight into the family situation.
 Based on their analysis, a therapist can provide the necessary support.
 Through this, they can help the child find the answers to their problems.

-How is kinetic sand used in therapy?
+How is kinetic sand used in sand tray therapy?

 Children can manipulate kinetic sand as they wish.
 It gives them a sense of control over their play environment.
 Research shows that the freedom to create and take down their creations helps them recognize their agency.
-Over time, sand play can contribute to their cognitive development.
+Over time, sand tray therapy can contribute to their cognitive development.
 Additionally, kinetic sand is an excellent sensory play option because of its density.
 It is more moldable than beach sand.

 Like any other mental health illness, having health anxiety can also negatively impact your professional and personal lives.
 Constantly worrying about the wrong diagnosis or even exaggerating your symptoms is mentally exhausting.